MaggieDaisy/Cocktails_and_Dreams/README.md

 The selection of images for the carousel and card panels with recipes has been made to present specific cocktails.
 Imagery presentation shows to users the exact theme of the website making it understandable from the first impression.
 Hero images on the Home Page reflect colorful neon lights that bring atmosphere from the cocktail bar.
-Imagery collection were picked from Unsplash and Pexels.
+Imagery collections were picked from Unsplash and Pexels.